Alexander Zverev: the consistent threat who defies betting markets

 He is ranked among the world's best.
 He is one of the biggest servers in the game.
 He dominates early rounds with alarming efficiency.
 And yet, when finals and semifinals arrive, the numbers tell a story that bookmakers consistently fail to price in.

-We analyzed 245 matches played by Zverev between 2022 and 2025 — every surface, every tournament tier, every round — to answer the real question: Is Zverev worth betting on, and if so, when?
+We analysed 261 matches played by Zverev between 2022 and early 2026 — every surface, every tournament tier, every round — to answer the real question: Is Zverev worth betting on, and if so, when?

 But the overall number hides a pattern that is, statistically, one of the most dramatic in men's tennis.